Please visit our Online Application FAQ for questions about the application process.

 When can I set up my application interview?

 Those applicants deemed appropriate will be invited to interview in person, here in Denver.
 Invitations will be made by telephone and/or email.
 Interviews will be held towards the end of February and the beginning of March.
-In-person interviews in Denver are REQUIRED for those invited applicants.
+In-person interviews in Denver are REQUIRED for those invited applicants for the PsyD, MA-Forensic Psychology, and MA-International Disaster Psychology programs.

 I completed the online application.
 Is there anything else I need to do?